momentum-mod/docs/_posts/entities/2020-07-13-momentum_generic_bomb.md

 >**Explosion Damage** (damage&lt;**float**&gt;)

 Amount of damage to do when exploding.
+The default value is 50.

 >**Explosion Radius** (radius&lt;**float**&gt;)

 Explosion radius.
+The default value is 100.

 >**Health** (health&lt;**integer**&gt;)

 Health of the bomb.
+The default value is 1.

 >**Explosion Sound** (sound&lt;**sound**&gt;)